 Following proper smartphone care procedures means taking action that will make your phone last for many years.
-If you know what to do, it’s possible to add a lot of time to the life of your Android device, smartphone, or any kind of cell phone you own.
+If you know what to do, it’s possible to add a lot of time to the life of your Android device, free smartphone, or any kind of cell phone you own.
 Taking the following suggestions can mean not having to replace your smartphone for many years:

 - Know how to charge your battery: Do a complete charge one time per month.
 Avoid mini-charges.
 That’s when you charge the device just for a few minutes to add a bit of power.
 The battery will age faster when you do short charges rather than deep charges.
 Wait till the battery is at about 15 percent and then fully charge it up to 100 percent while it is in off mode.